jtwalters/jtwalters.github.io/source/PortfolioWork/index.markdown

 footer: true
 ---

-## Web Developer, Office of Admissions, University of Washington, 2010–Present
+## Web Developer, University of Washington, 2010–Present

 * Replaced prior content management system with a modern, visually pleasing, and accessible Drupal 7 site
 * Implemented a custom responsive web design to enhance user experience and visual impact